s-macke/AdventureAI/README.md

 All models so far solve the first steps of the game.
 Sonnet 3.5 and GPT-4 are on top.
 The progress between 11 and 12 points is the most difficult one and wouldn't be solved by any of the other models, except Sonnet 3.5.

-The game Suveh Nux is non-linear, however comes with an internal scoring system.
+The game Suveh Nux is non-linear and more difficult.
+It is simply not solvable in 100 steps.
+Here I use the internal scoring system to measure the progress.
 This scoring is shown on the y-axis.
-Claude Sonnet 3.5 beats all other models by far.
+Also here, Claude Sonnet 3.5 beats all other models by far.

-The games Violet and Shade are a linear one-room experience and relatively easy to solve.
+The games Violet and Shade are linear one-room experiences and relatively easy to solve for a human and longer than 9:05.
 Here the gap between Sonnet 3.5 and the other models is much less significant.

 ### Comparison of different prompting patterns